How to Find the Best EMDR Therapist in NYC

 Questions About Their Approach to Effective EMDR Therapy

 Understanding the EMDR therapist’s clinical approach can help set expectations and ensure their style aligns with your needs.
-Consider asking:
+Consider asking:- How do you typically structure EMDR therapy sessions?

 - How do you decide when a client is ready to begin EMDR therapy?